Frequently Asked Questions

 Membership may be cancelled by contacting the ASA Member Support Center at [email protected], but ASA is not able to offer a refund for cancelled memberships.

-May I add an additional section or journal to my membership mid-year?
+May I add an additional section to my membership mid-year?

-If you are a current member, you may add sections or print journals by logging in to the ASA website and clicking on the appropriate options in your ASA Member Portal.
+If you are a current member, you may add sections by logging in to the ASA Member Portal, then clicking “Sections” on the left-hand menu.
+Select your desired sections, then proceed to checkout.

 May I join a section without being a member?